Starcounter/Docs/guides/working-with-starcounter/unload-reload/README.md

 When making changes to the database schema of an application, the change has to be made in the database and in the application.
 This is accomplished by following these steps:

-1. Unload the database
+1. Unload the database using StarDump to SQLite
-2. Modify the schema in the database
+2. Modify the schema in the database using DB Browser for SQLite
 3. Modify the schema in the application
-4. Reload the database
+4. Reload the database from SQLite to Starcounter using StarDump

 Before starting this process, make sure that there is a backup of the database in case anything goes awry.
 Information on how to do that can be found in [Run Starcounter in Production](/guides/working-with-starcounter/run-starcounter-in-production/).